top of page

 Are you ready for a Music City Celebration?

-Join us for our Nashville Celebration Dance Festival and College Fair
+Join us for our Nashville Celebration Dance Festival.

 Kayla Rowser action shot by Chad Driver.jpg